 As for how long I spend on it, it used to be around 90 hours a week, now it’s probably around 60.

 Working at a badass apartment in Ubud, Bali!

 How much per month do you make on your blog? — Gillian McBain

-The variability (and the fact that working 90 hour weeks to earn $2000 gives me an hourly wage of a fantastic $5.55) is part of the reason why I’ve recently decided to stop focusing on monetising Never Ending Footsteps and explore other online ventures instead.
-I’m excited to announce that I’m now going to be working for Trip Savvy and running their Student Travel site, as well as freelance writing and editing for a few print publications.
+The variability (and the fact that working 90 hour weeks to earn $2000 gives me an hourly wage of a fantastic $5.55) is part of the reason why I’ve recently decided to focus less on monetising Never Ending Footsteps and explore other online ventures instead.
+I’m excited to announce that I’m now going to be working for Trip Savvy and running their student travel site, as well as freelance writing and editing for a few print publications.
 I’m also writing a book, to be published in October, based on my incidents and all the ridiculous things that have happened to me since I started travelling.

 And how long did it take for you to make it profitable? — Scarlett Windsong